 Which security measures have been implemented to protect your information?

 Corvid uses appropriate technical and organizational security measures in order to protect personal data against unauthorized access, accidental or intentional manipulation, loss and destruction.
 Access to and use of personal information within Corvid Group is appropriately limited to prevent misuse or unlawful disclosure of the information.

 If other organizations provide support services, we require them to appropriately safeguard the privacy of the information provided to them.

 Where the personal information we collect is no longer required, we delete the information or permanently de-identify it.

 Where we provide you with online access to our services we will provide you will be obliged to use a password and we recommend you do not divulge your password to anyone.
 To further protect your personal information, your log-in time will automatically expire after a certain period of inactivity.

 What factors should be considered when transferring data over the Internet?

-The Internet is generally not regarded as a secure environment, and information sent via Internet can be accessed by unauthorised third parties, potentially leading to disclosures or unauthorised use, changes in content or technical failures.
+The Internet is generally not regarded as a secure environment, and information sent via Internet can be accessed by unauthorized third parties, potentially leading to disclosures or unauthorized use, changes in content or technical failures.